 Phoenix Personal Injury & Wrongful Death Attorneys

-At the Blischak Law Firm, we are dedicated advocates for injury victims work closely with each client throughout the process.
+At the Blischak Law Firm, we have dedicated advocates for injury victims work closely with each client throughout the process.
 By focusing on the unique circumstances of each case, we fight to obtain the maximum settlement, and will only accept an offer that is fair and reasonable.
 Over our many years of practice, clients have come to us afraid and confused, not knowing where to turn.
 We are always available to respond to questions and concerns, and handle all the details of a case so that our clients can focus on recovering.

 By collaborating with a respected network of accident reconstruction specialists, forensic experts, and medical professionals, we fight to achieve successful outcomes in every personal injury matter.
 All of our personal injury cases are handled on a contingency basis, which means that we do not charge any fees until a claim is settled.
 We are committed to helping our clients recover physically, emotionally and financially.
 We are guided by one basic principle: fighting to achieve the best outcome for our clients.
 If you or a loved one was injured in an accident due to another’s negligence, call the Blischak Law Firm at (602) 252-1984 or fill out a contact form today for a free consultation.